 Registration Deadline: The deadline to register to vote in this state is 25 days before the day of the election.
-Forms that are mailed must be postmarked by the deadline while in person and faxed forms must be in by 5:00 p.m.
-25 days before the election.
+Forms that are mailed must be received or postmarked by the deadline.

 Party Affiliation: North Carolina has a semi-open primary.
-Unaffiliated voters may cast their ballot for either party in the primaries but registered party members can only vote their party's ballot.
+Unaffiliated voters may cast their vote in any one recognized party's primary but registered party members can only vote their party's ballot.

 VOTER REGISTRATION QUALIFICATIONS